Exceptional Student and Elementary Education

 Requirements for admission to student teaching/internship include the following:

-• Recommendation of the student’s academic advisor and approval of the Director of the Department of the School of Education.
+- Recommendation of the student’s academic advisor and approval of the Dean of the School of Education.

-During the time a student is engaged in student teaching, any outside employment or additional academic work except senior seminar must be approved by the Director of the Department the School of Education.
+During the time a student is engaged in student teaching, any outside employment or additional academic work except senior seminar must be approved by the Dean of the School of Education.

 Title II Reports